zixin448/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** assessments are stored as `Assessment` objects in the `AddressBook`'s `assessments` list.
 The student results for each assessment is stored inside an `AssessmentResults` object which is stored inside an `AssessmentResultsList` in each `Tutorial`.
     * Pros:
-        * Can quickly display the list of results of a tutorial in an assessment.
+        * Can quickly display the list of results of a tutorial in an assessment, which is a useful feature for TAs.
         * High degree of abstraction may allow future changes in the implementation of assessment results and student result.
         * Does not require many changes to the existing code as the `AddressBook` class is simply updated with new fields to store the assessment and tutorial list.
     * Cons: